 Steelhead, an anadromous fish, is an ocean-going form of rainbow trout and cousin to the Salmon.
-These migratory fish hatch in freshwater, head to the ocean as juveniles and in 1-3 years grow to adulthood, then, return to the place of their birth to spawn; quite an astounding feat for this resolute trout and just as amazing to catch with a fly rod on Idaho’s wild and unspoiled Salmon River.
+These migratory fish hatch in freshwater, head to the ocean as juveniles and grow to adulthood in 1-3 years.
+Then, return to the place of their birth to spawn.
+Quite an astounding feat for this resolute trout and just as amazing to catch with a fly rod on Idaho’s wild and unspoiled Salmon River.

-From the ranch, you will drive to North Fork, Idaho, a scenic one hour and fifteen minute trip to meet experienced guides of Rawhide Outfitters.
-Adorned in all its fall grandeur, fishing for the mighty steelhead on the Salmon River promises to be an exhilarating experience for any fly fisher with a 6 -18 lb. fish caught on the end of a fly rod.
+From the ranch, you will drive to North Fork, Idaho, a scenic drive to meet experienced guides of Rawhide Outfitters.
+Adorned in all its fall grandeur, fishing for the mighty steelhead on the Salmon River promises to be an exhilarating experience for anyone with a fish caught on the end of a fly rod.
 Craig Barrett, owner and avid fly fisherman, will lead this four-day outdoor sporting event.
 Activities include, two days of guided fly fishing and a day trip to Hamilton Trap Club, where trap shooting and five-stand are sure to test your 'deadeye'.